Dileepvemula/ProductAPI/README.md

 Run the application.

-Use a tool like Postman or curl to test the API endpoints.
+Use a tool like Postman or swagger to test the API endpoints.

 ## API Endpoints